 Brethren, we have to live on the basis of the "words of promise."
 Hebrews 11:13 says "these all died in faith."
 The heroes of faith all died in faith "not having received the promises but having seen them afar off."
 And they rejoiced in them.
 You see, they believed what they saw.
 They identified themselves and God with it.
 It was this ability to see that gave them direction to their lives and set them apart from the rest of mankind.

 How important is it that we take advantage of this opportunity to consciously include God in all of our thinking?
-Turn with me back to John 6:29.
-We'll let Jesus Himself answer this question.
+We will let Jesus Himself answer this question.

 He is saying there that the purpose of the manifestation (the revealing, giving some the ability to see God) of the works of God in Christ is to produce faith.